mdolab/AerostructuralOptBenchmark/aero/README.md

 - **L2 - 1.0m cells:** Medium grid, for optimizations
 - **L3 - 180k cells:** Coarse grid, for debugging

+Thanks to Anil Yildirim for creating these meshes.

 ## File descriptions:

 - **`wing_surf_S1.cgns`:** Level 1 surface mesh of the wing